| |

 Bari is made up of four different urban sections.
 To the north of the city is the very tightly built old town, a.k.a.
 Bari Vecchia, with the Basilica of Saint Nicholas, the Cathedral of San Sabino and the Hohenstaufen Castle.
 To the south is the Murat quarter, where we stayed recently, the more modern center of the city and more modern residential neighborhoods that surround the center of Bari.

-What To Eat In Bari That Is famous?
+What To Eat In Bari That Is Famous?

 One of my favorite things about Italy is that there are very different, and delicious, regional foods that make exploring Italy that much more fun.
 The unique foods of Bari will be described below, which are my favorites: Focaccia, Spaghetti all’Assassina, Panzerotti, Cafè Leccese and Riso, Patate e Cozze.